I write about music, history, and beekeeping, among other things that interest me.

 During my sabbatical in Spring, 2016, I worked on this book while a Visiting Scholar at the Center for the Study of Law & Society at the School of Law, University of California-Berkeley.

-I have also been involved in a very interesting and novel global collaborative book project called Empires, Standards, and Exceptions: Legal Histories of Extraterritoriality.
-This interdisciplinary collection examines extraterritoriality from the perspective of history, international politics, and global legal practice.
-My chapter is titled “Imperial Reorderings in U.S. Zones and Regulatory Regimes, 1945-1958.”
+I am pleased to be involved in a very interesting and novel collaborative book project called The Extraterritoriality of Law: History, Theory, Politics.
+This interdisciplinary edited collection examines extraterritoriality from the perspective of history, international politics, and global legal practice.
+My chapter is titled “Imperial Reorderings in U.S. Zones and Regulatory Regimes, 1934-1950,”

-I am editing the book along with a remarkable group of other scholars: Umut Özsu (Carleton University, Law), Maïa Pal (Oxford Brookes University, International Relations), and Ntina Tzouvala (University of Melbourne, Law).
-The book proposal is currently being reviewed and we look forward to getting this volume out shortly.
+I am editing the book along with a remarkable group of international scholars: Umut Özsu (Carleton University, Law), Maïa Pal (Oxford Brookes University, International Relations), and Ntina Tzouvala (University of Melbourne, Law).

 Spaces of Law in American Foreign Relations: Extradition and Extraterritoriality in the Borderlands and Beyond, 1877-1898.
 (Athens: University of Georgia Press, 2011).